 How to Improve Your Memory

 A strong memory depends on the health and vitality of your brain.
-Whether you’re a student studying for final exams, a working professional interested in doing all you can to stay mentally sharp, or a senior looking to preserve and enhance your grey matter as you age, there are lots of actions you can take to improve your memory and mental performance.
+Whether you’re a student studying for final exams, a working professional interested in doing all you can to stay mentally sharp, or a senior looking to preserve and enhance your grey matter as you age, there’s lots you can do to improve your memory and mental performance

 They say that you can't teach an old dog new tricks, but when it comes to the brain, scientists have discovered that this old adage simply isn't true.
 The human brain has an astonishing ability to adapt and change—even into old age.
 This ability is known as neuroplasticity.
 With the right stimulation, your brain can form new neural pathways, alter existing connections, and adapt and react in ever-changing ways.

-The brain’s incredible ability to reshape itself holds true when it comes to learning and memory.
+The brain's incredible ability to reshape itself holds true when it comes to learning and memory.
 You can harness the natural power of neuroplasticity to increase your cognitive abilities, enhance your ability to learn new information, and improve your memory at any age.
-These 9 tips can show you how:
+These nine tips can show you how.